akos-almasi/Term2/README.md

 #### Eurostat ####
 - Gender pay gap

-The first dataset that was used in the project contains information on the gender pay gap for 30(?)
-European countries for 2011-2020.
+The first dataset that was used in the project contains information on the gender pay gap for European countries between 2011-2020.
 The original data has 7 variables: year, country, unit, field, flag, and ID.
 For this source we used NoSQL, and the csv file was imported to the platform by MongoDB Shell.
 [screenshot]

 - GDP at Market Prices